Folgar-Tucker Model

 The scalar quantities are the shear rate $\dot{\gamma}$, the interaction coefficient C (for an isotropic diffusion) and the parameter accounting for the fibers aspect ratio $\xi$. $A_4$ is a fourth order tensor.
 Normally, $A_4$ is expressed as a function of A. The detection of the best suited function is known as closure problem.

 D and W are respectively the symmetric and antisymmetric part of the velocity gradient, while 1 represents the unit tensor.

 $:$ represents a contraction over two indices.

-Thus the Folgar Tucker is an differential equation for the second order tensor A, namely the orientation tensor.
+Thus the Folgar Tucker is a differential equation for the second order tensor A, namely the orientation tensor.

 This evolution equation is in the frame of continuum mechanics and is coupled to the velocity field.